EthanSousaProjects/Personal_Server_Setup/README.md

     - Interval for full image backups - I have increased this to 90 days to reduce load on my network and server.
 There is a check box to disable this as well.

-    - Maximal number of incremental image backups - I reduced mine to 20 to reduce storage usage on my server.
+    - Maximal number of incremental image backups - I reduced mine to 5 to reduce storage usage on my server.

-    - Minimal number of incremental image backups - I have kept mine at 4 to keep decent image backups.
+    - Minimal number of incremental image backups - I have reduced mine at 2 to reduce storage requirements.

-    - Maximal number of full image backups - I reduced mine to 4 to reduce storage usage on my server.
+    - Maximal number of full image backups - I reduced mine to 3 to reduce storage usage on my server.

     - Minimal number of full image backups - I kept mine at 2 to keep storage usage low and to make sure I have 2 image backups incase 1 gets corrupted.